 However, keyword stuffing is also identified by the genius tool and prolific and rambling use of certain words will have the opposite impact on user experience.

-Many top SEO experts and growing web design companies are focusing on keeping a balance between the uses of keywords in the content body.
+Many top SEO experts and design companies are focusing on keeping a balance between the uses of keywords in the content body.
 Though the latest Google tips all point to making the user happy to make Google happy!

 Unique, compelling and exciting copy is what really grabs attention!